AxAkumax/FabFlix/README.md

 		- linked single movie and single star pages
 		- attached movie links in star page
 		- worked on the query to get top 20 movies
-		- worked on decorating the website with margins using CSS and bootstrap
+		- worked on decorating the website with margins using CSS and bootstrap (and the color schemes)
 		- showed stars DOB as N/A instead of null
+    		- uploaded database files